 The primary issue was the amount of shrinking of drying cactus tissue.
 The MGeo rootstocks were fat and juicy; the GBald scions were small and juicy.
 According to my notes, one MGeo stem even squirted a bit of juice when cut.
-Cut or exposed tissue shrinks a lot when drying, and so the shrink wrap became loose (see photo on the next page.)
+Cut or exposed tissue shrinks a lot when drying, and so the shrink wrap became loose.
 Also, I wasn't very good at wrapping them up, so I still affixed MGeo spines to hold the joints in place.
 Some of the cut surfaces had brownish bruised tissue - this may be due to a dull box cutter blade.
 Altogether a less than impressive operation.